djalbat/necessary/README.md

 setLogOptions(logOptions);
 ```

 The default name for the file is `.rc` and it must be present in the current working directory.
-It should have the following format:
+It must have the following format:

 ```
 {